(previously published as "The Oak King")

 One bright and fair as a summer's morn, one dark as a winter's e'en.

-Twice in each year the pair must meet to do battle for the throne,
+Twice in each year the two must meet to do battle for the throne,

 And one shall remain in the goddess's arms, while the other shall rule alone."